August 6-10

 Miguel Cervantes Broadway: Hamilton, If/Then, American Idiot, and 25th Annual Putnam County Spelling Bee.
 Additional theater: Giant (Public Theater), Happiness (Lincoln Center), Batboy.
 TV/Film: The Greatest, Tramps “Person of Interest”, “BrainDead”, “Madam Secretary”, “Royal Pains”, “The Blacklist”.
 He graduated from Emerson College, BFA in Musical Theater

-Richard Noble has appeared previously with CSC as Edward IV et al. in Richard III (2018) and Philario et al. in Cymbeline (2019).
+Richard Noble has appeared previously with CSC as Edward IV et al. in Richard III (2018), Philario et al. in Cymbeline (2019), and Alonso in the script-in-hand online performance of The Tempest (2020).
 In Rhode Island he has also appeared in numerous productions of the Perishable, Epic, Burbage, Gamm, and other theatres.
 In (much) earlier days he appeared in a couple of dozen productions at Wesleyan University, was a member of the Dartmouth Summer Rep, and frequently appeared with the Parish Players in Thetford, Vermont.
-By day he catalogs rare books for the Brown University Library.
+Until his recent retirement he also performed daily as “Rare Materials Cataloger” in the Brown University Library.

 Caroline Cronin makes her CSC debut.
 Regional: Celia in As You Like It and Bianca in Othello with Seven Stages Shakespeare Company in Portsmouth, NH and NYC.
 MA graduate of The London Academy of Music and Dramatic Art (LAMDA) and Rollins College.
 Proud StateraArts Regional Coordinator and mentor here in Boston. www.caroline-cronin.com